 Sea-floor magnetic lineaments.See Magnetic polarity reversals.

 Secular.
-Refering to long-term changes that take place slowly and imperceptably.
+Referring to long-term changes that take place slowly and imperceptibly.
 Commonly used to describe changes in elevation, tilt, and stress or strain rates that are related to long-term tectonic deformation.

 Segmentation.
 The braking of faults along their lengths by other faults that cross them or their limitations in length by other factors such as topography or bends in the strikes of the faults.
 Segmentation can limit the length of faulting in a single earthquake to some fraction of the total fault length, thus also limiting the size of the earthquake.

 Seiche.
 Oscillation of the surface of an enclosed body of water owing to earthquake shaking.

 Seismic gap.
 A section of a fault that has produced earthquakes in the past but is now quiet.
 For some seismic gaps, no earthquakes have been observed historically, but it is believed that the fault segment is capable of producing earthquakes on some other basis, such as plate-motion information or strain measurements, this latter case may apply to the Cascadia thrust fault.